Party Wall Surveyors

 My neighbour is building but hasn’t informed me about any work taking place.
 What can I do?

-Before undertaking any major renovations or construction that affects a party wall or adjoining structure an owner must seek consent from the adjoining owner(s).
-If the owner conducting the work has not sought consent, they are acting outside of the law and you may have to take action to stop them.
+Before undertaking any major renovations or construction that affects a party wall or adjoining structure an owner must seek consent from affected neighbours.
+If they do not, they are acting unlawfully and you may have to apply for an injunction to stop them.

-I have just found out that I need to serve Notice on an adjoining owner but my construction has already started – should I stop?
+I have just found out that I need to serve notice on an adjoining owner but my construction has already started – should I stop?

-If you are only part way through your works do not continue until you have served notice to cover the remaining work and followed procedures under the Act.
-Any dissents to the notices must be dealt with by surveyors appointed under Section 10 of the Party Wall Act.
+The works should not continue until you have served notice(s) to cover the remaining work and followed the necessary procedures under the Act.
+Any disputes that arise must be dealt with by surveyors appointed under section 10 of the Party Wall Act.

-When does The Party Wall Act apply?
+When does the Party Wall Act apply?

 The Act covers three types of work: